Fahim-Hossain-Data/Excel_SuperStore-Sales-Dataset-analysis/README.md

 ---

 ## 📌 Introduction
-Created an interactive Excel dashboard to analyze two years (2019–2020) of SuperStore sales dataset.
+Developed an interactive Excel dashboard to examine two years (2019–2020) of sales data of SuperStore.
 Gender, age group, payment method, product sub-category, and other dimensions are analyzed.
 Dynamic slicers are used for interactive data exploration.

 ---